pallets/flask/docs/htmlfaq.rst

 ==============

 The Flask documentation and example applications are using HTML5.
-You will notice that in many situations when end tags are optional they are not used to keep the HTML cleaner and also faster to load.
-Because there is a lot of confusion about HTML and XHTML out there this document tries to answer some of them.
+You may notice that in many situations, when end tags are optional they are not used, so that the HTML is cleaner and faster to load.
+Because there is much confusion about HTML and XHTML among developers, this document tries to answer some of the major questions.

-History on XHTML
+History of XHTML
 ----------------

-For a while it looked like HTML was about to be replaced by XHTML.
+For a while, it appeared that HTML was about to be replaced by XHTML.
-However barely any websites on the internet are actually real XHTML (which means XHTML processed with XML rules).
-There are a couple of reasons why this is the case.
-It mostly has to do with Internet Explorer which does not accept the XHTML mimetype to switch the browser into XML mode.
+However, barely any websites on the Internet are actual XHTML (which is HTML processed using XML rules).
+There are a couple of major reasons why this is the case.
+One of them is Internet Explorer's lack of proper XHTML support.
+The XHTML spec states that XHTML must be served with the MIME type `application/xhtml+xml`, but Internet Explorer refuses to read files with that MIME type.
-However this is really easy to bypass but barely anyone does that.
-This probably has to do with the fact that XHTML is really painful.
+While it is relatively easy to configure Web servers to serve XHTML properly, few people do.
+This is likely because properly using XHTML can be quite painful.

-Why is it painful?
-XML has very strict errorhandling.
-On a parsing error the browser is supposed to show the user an ugly error message.
-Most of the (X)HTML generation on the web is based on non-XML template engines (such as Jinja, the one used in Flask) which do not protect you from accidentally creating invalid HTML.
-There are XML based template engines but they usually come with a larger runtime overhead and are not as straightforward to use because they have to obey XML rules.
+One of the most important causes of pain is XML's draconian (strict and ruthless) error handling.
+When an XML parsing error is encountered, the browser is supposed to show the user an ugly error message, instead of attempting to recover from the error and display what it can.
+Most of the (X)HTML generation on the web is based on non-XML template engines (such as Jinja, the one used in Flask) which do not protect you from accidentally creating invalid XHTML.
+There are XML based template engines, such as Kid and the popular Genshi, but they often come with a larger runtime overhead and, are not as straightforward to use because they have to obey XML rules.

-Now the majority of users assumed they were using XHTML though.
-The reasons for that is that they sticked an XHTML doctype on top of the document and self-closed all necessary tags (``<br>`` becomes ``<br/>`` or ``<br></br>`` in XHTML).
-However even if the document properly validates as XHTML there are still other things to keep in mind.
+The majority of users, however, assumed they were properly using XHTML.
+They wrote an XHTML doctype at the top of the document and self-closed all the necessary tags (``<br>`` becomes ``<br/>`` or ``<br></br>`` in XHTML).
+However, even if the document properly validates as XHTML, what really determines XHTML/HTML processing in browsers is the MIME type, which as said before is often not set properly.
+So the valid XHTML was being treated as invalid HTML.

-XHTML also changes the way you work with JavaScript because you now have to use the namespaced DOM interface with the XHTML namespace to query for HTML elements.
+XHTML also changed the way JavaScript is used.
+To properly work with XHTML, programmers have to use the namespaced DOM interface with the XHTML namespace to query for HTML elements.

 History of HTML5
 ----------------

-HTML5 was started in 2004 under the name Web Applications 1.0 by the WHATWG (Apple, Mozilla, Opera) and the idea was to write a new and improved specification of HTML based on actual browser behaviour instead of behaviour that exists on the paper but could not be implemented because of backwards compatibility with the already existing web.
+Development of the HTML5 specification was started in 2004 under the name "Web Applications 1.0" by the Web Hypertext Application Technology Working Group, or WHATWG (which was formed by the major browser vendors Apple, Mozilla, and Opera) with the goal of writing a new and improved HTML specification, based on existing browser behaviour instead of unrealistic and backwards-incompatible specifications.

-For example in theory HTML4 ``<title/Hello/`` means exactly the same as ``<title>Hello</title>`` but because existing websites are using pseudo-XHTML which uses the Slash in different ways, this could not be implemented properly.
+For example, in HTML4 ``<title/Hello/`` theoretically parses exactly the same as ``<title>Hello</title>``.
+However, since people were using XHTML-like tags along the lines of ``<link />``, browser vendors implemented the XHTML syntax over the syntax defined by the specification.

-In 2007 the specification was adopted as the basis of a new HTML specification under the umbrella of the W3C.
-Currently it looks like XHTML is losing traction, the XHTML 2 working group was disbanded and HTML5 is being implemented by all major browser vendors.
+In 2007, the specification was adopted as the basis of a new HTML specification under the umbrella of the W3C, known as HTML5.
+Currently, it appears that XHTML is losing traction, as the XHTML 2 working group has een disbanded and HTML5 is being implemented by all major browser vendors.

 HTML versus XHTML
 -----------------

-The following table gives you a quick overview of features available in HTML 4.01, XHTML 1.1 and HTML5 (we are not looking at XHTML 1.0 here which was superceeded by XHTML 1.1 or XHTML5 which is barely supported currently):
+The following table gives you a quick overview of features available in HTML 4.01, XHTML 1.1 and HTML5.
+(XHTML 1.0 is not included, as it was superseded by XHTML 1.1 and the barely-used XHTML5.)

 .. tabularcolumns:: |p{9cm}|p{2cm}|p{2cm}|p{2cm}|